bogadrian/gatsby-final/src/posts/memoize-that-react-thing.md

 It is one of the reasons a component re-renders in React, as <a href="https://bogdan.digital/immutabil-react/" target="_blank">I was saying here!</a>

-But there are times when blocking the component is good for optimizing the app flow!
+But there are times when blocking the component rendering is good for optimizing the app flow!

-By example, when a big computation happens in the child component, allowing it to re-render means that we just ask the computer dynamic memory to re-calculate everything again!
+By example, when a big computation happens in the child component, allowing it to re-render means that we just ask the computer's dynamic memory to re-calculate everything again!

-And if the re-renders is happening very quickly, this may be a problem for the same UI strange behavior reason that I was talking about here up somewhere.
+And if the re-renders is happening very quick, this may be a problem for the same UI strange behavior reason that I was talking about here up somewhere.

 It is up to you if you want to block a children re-render cycle!